 Yes, there is a relationship between his speech and the incident at the Mexico Olympics, as both reflect a stand against the plight of the African-American people.

 Democracy and Diversity Summary

-Chapter 3 of NCERT Social Science Civics textbook – Democratic Politics-II will introduce students to politics of racial discrimination.
-As the class 10 students have already studied about the social divisions and the democracy, this chapter will help them learn how people also identify themselves not only on the basis of linguistics and ethnicity but also race, colour, physical appearance, class, caste, gender, tribe, etc. How the state public expresses social divisions on the mentioned grounds will be discussed in the chapter.
-The state also plays a role in either suppressing social conflicts or to promoting social conflicts.
+Chapter 3 of NCERT Social Science Civics textbook – Democratic Politics-II will introduce students to the politics of racial discrimination.
+As the Class 10 students have already studied about social divisions and democracy, this chapter will help them learn how people also identify themselves not only on the basis of language and ethnicity but also race, colour, physical appearance, class, caste, gender, tribe, etc. How the state public expresses social divisions on the mentioned grounds will be discussed in the chapter.
+The state also plays a role in either suppressing social conflicts or promoting social conflicts.

 The students will also get to know about the following topics:

 - A Story from Mexico Olympics

 ‘Democratic Politics-II’ is an important book for Class 10 Social Science subject.
 Apart from this chapter, the full set of NCERT Solutions for Class 10 Social Science is given in the linked article.